DaveRingelnatz/field_exporter/README.md

 The exporter is configured to run on port `9377` so as to comply with the list of [export default ports](https://github.com/prometheus/prometheus/wiki/Default-port-allocations)

-Once installed and working you will then need to edit the Prometheus config file - `/etc/prometheus/prometheus.yml` and add a section like the below:
+Once installed and working you have to edit the Prometheus config file - `/etc/prometheus/prometheus.yml` and add a section like the below:

 ```
 # field_exporter section